How You Can Create a Winning Social Media Funnel for Your Brand

 Besides that, you can conduct customer research to determine which social channels are most popular among your customers.
 For example, you could use tools like Hotjar to set up a survey on your website.

 Your brilliant social media marketing funnel will be pointless if all the traffic ends up on a shoddy landing page.
 That’s because all the incoming traffic will probably bounce instead of completing the desired action.
+It is advisable to utilize an SEO audit service for your landing page because there are greater standards for optimization.
+After all search engines are constantly working to improve their algorithms.

 Building an optimized social media landing page is critical in ensuring your funnel achieves its goals.
 Here are some tips to help you create an optimized landing page: